paritosh0707/AgentDock/docs/SCHEMA_EDGE_CASES_AND_VALIDATION.md

 # Schema Package - Edge Cases and Validation Coverage

-Comprehensive documentation of validation edge cases handled by the `agentdock-schema` package.
+Comprehensive documentation of validation edge cases handled by the `dockrion-schema` package.

 ---